Dwayne Woodruff

-Dwayne Donzell Woodruff (born February 18, 1957) is a judge and former professional American football player who played twelve seasons as a cornerback for the Pittsburgh Steelers, where he accumulated 37 interceptions after being drafted in the sixth round in 1979.
-As a rookie, he won a Super Bowl ring with the Steelers in Super Bowl XIV over the Los Angeles Rams.
+Dwayne D. Woodruff (born February 18, 1957) is an American judge and former professional football player who played twelve seasons as a cornerback for the Pittsburgh Steelers, where he accumulated 37 interceptions after being selected in the sixth round of the 1979 NFL draft.
+As a rookie, he won a Super Bowl ring with the Steelers in Super Bowl XIV.
 Outside of football, Woodruff has a J.D. degree and is a common pleas judge in Allegheny County (Pittsburgh), Pennsylvania.

 Football career

-Woodruff was drafted by the Pittsburgh Steelers in the 6th round in 1979 after playing college football for the University of Louisville – Cardinals.
+Woodruff was selected by the Pittsburgh Steelers in the sixth round of the 1979 NFL draft, after playing college football for the University of Louisville – Cardinals.
 He made his NFL debut with the Steelers in September 1979, playing in all 16 games and making 2 interceptions in the postseason which were instrumental in the team's ascension to Super Bowl XIV.

 In 1982, Woodruff led the team in interceptions with 5, ranking him as the AFC interception co-leader and resulting in his selection as the 1982 Steelers Most Valuable Player.
 One of the clutch interceptions occurred during overtime of the AFC rival Cincinnati Bengals game.
 Woodruff picked off quarterback Ken Anderson's pass and returned it 30 yards to the 2 yard line; on the next play, Terry Bradshaw threw a 2-yard, game-winning touchdown pass to John Stallworth.

 A standout defensive player, Woodruff led or co-led the Steelers in interceptions for 5 different seasons: 1982, 1985, 1987, 1988 & 1989 and is ranked 5th on the Steelers All-time list with 37 Interceptions.
 He is also ranked on the Steelers All-time list for Interceptions Returned for Touchdowns with 3; his longest touchdown return of 78 yards vs. the Miami Dolphins in December 1988, put the Steelers ahead 7–0 and ignited the Steelers to a 40–24 win.
 Additionally, Woodruff recovered 4 fumbles in his career, including a fumble returned 65 yards for a touchdown to put the Steelers ahead 7–0 vs. Atlanta Falcons in October 1984; the Steelers went on to win 34–14.
-In November 1989 vs. the Miami Dolphins, Woodruff returned a Carnell Lake fumble recovery which was lateraled to him for 21 yards and a touchdown tying the score 14–14; the Steelers went on to win 34-14.
+In November 1989 vs. the Miami Dolphins, Woodruff returned a Carnell Lake fumble recovery which was lateraled to him for 21 yards and a touchdown tying the score 14–14; the Steelers went on to win 34–14.